-For both normal and expected beyond design basis conditions, the displays are in mild environments that are:
+For both normal and expected beyond design basis conditions, the displays will be mild environments that are:

-- promptly accessible to plant staff and decision makers properly trained in the use of the equipment.
-Station operators can obtain SFP level data trends and report those to decision makers within 30 minutes of request. - outside the area surrounding the SFP floor and protected from the environmental and radiological sources resulting from an event impacting the SFP. - inside a seismic structure that provides protection from adverse weather or flooding. - outside of any high radiation area or locked high radiation area during normal or expected beyond design basis conditions.
+- Promptly accessible to plant staff and decision makers properly trained in the use of the equipment.
+Station operators can obtain SFP level data and provide the data to decision makers within 30 minutes of request. - Outside the area surrounding the SFP floor and protected from the environmental and radiological sources resulting from an event impacting the SFP. - Inside a seismic structure that provides protection from adverse weather or flooding. - Outside of any high radiation area or locked high radiation area during normal or expected beyond design basis conditions.